 The Edwardians: Age of Elegance

-This exhibition (11 April–23 November 2025) examines the Edwardian era, a period of social change between the Victorian age and the First World War.
+This exhibition (until 3 November 2025) examines the Edwardian era, a period of social change between the Victorian age and the First World War.
 It explores the lives of King Edward VII, Queen Alexandra, King George V and Queen Mary, from their private collections to public events.
 Over 300 objects from the Royal Collection will be displayed, including works by Carl Fabergé, Frederic Leighton, Edward Burne-Jones and John Singer Sargent.

 Visiting the King’s Gallery